 Any silvicultural point source.

 Any facility that recycles concrete or asphalt concrete.

+The permit conditions satisfy applicable state and federal requirements.

-Facilities Excluded From Coverage under This Permit
+Facilities Excluded From Coverage Under This Permit

-Ecology will not provide coverage under this general permit for activities that fall under NAICS (SIC) codes listed S1.A & B above when the facility:
+Ecology will not provide coverage under this general permit for activities listed in S1.A and B above when the facility:

 Has a pit design that will intercept more than one aquifer.

-Discharges to a water body with a Total Maximum Daily Load (TMDL) for turbidity, fine sediment, pH or temperature unless the Permittee complies with S3.G.2-5., and the requirements of this general permit are adequate to provide the level of protection required by the TMDL or control plan.
+Discharges to a water body with a Total Maximum Daily Load (TMDL) for turbidity, fine sediment, pH or temperature unless:

+The Permittee complies with S3.G.2-5.

+The requirements of this general permit are adequate to provide the level of protection required by the TMDL or control plan.

 Discharges or proposes to discharge to a segment of a waterbody that is listed pursuant to Section 303(d) of the Clean Water Act, and discharges or proposes to discharge a listed pollutant at a concentration or volume that will cause or contribute to a violation of the applicable water quality standard.

-Uses material for reclamation or backfill that is not inert and also is not covered by a DNR reclamation permit.
+Uses material for reclamation or backfill that is not inert and also is not covered by a Department of Natural Resources reclamation permit.

 Conducts mining operations below the ordinary high water mark in a river or stream channel.

-Would impair adjacent water rights as a result of pit operations lowering the water table,
+Would impair adjacent water rights as a result of pit operations lowering the water table.

+Discharges on Federal Land or facilities located on “Indian Country” as defined in 18 U.S.C. § 1151, except portions of the Puyallup Reservation as noted below.

+Indian Country includes:

+All land within any Indian Reservation notwithstanding the issuance of any patent, and, including rights-of-way running through the reservation.
+This includes all federal, tribal, and Indian and non-Indian privately owned land within the reservation.

+All off-reservation Indian allotments, the Indian titles to which have not been extinguished, including rights-of-way running through the same.

+All off-reservation federal trust lands held for Native American Tribes.

-Discharges to surface water on Federal Land or land within an Indian Reservation except for the Puyallup Reservation.
-Within the Puyallup Reservation, any facility that discharges to surface water on land held in trust by the federal government.
+Puyallup Exception: Following the Puyallup Tribes of Indians Settlement Act of 1989, 25 U.S.C. § 1773; the permit does not apply to land within Puyallup Reservation except for, discharges to surface water on land held in trust by the federal government.

-Any facility excluded from coverage under conditions S1.B.1.a-g must apply to Ecology for an individual discharge permit unless the activity is regulated under permit requirements of another section of the Federal Clean Water Act.
+Any facility excluded from coverage under conditions S1.C.1.a-f must apply to Ecology for an individual discharge permit; unless the activity is regulated under permit requirements of another section of the Federal Clean Water Act.

-Ecology will not provide coverage under this general permit for any facility covered under a National Pollutant Discharge Elimination System (NPDES) permit or state waste discharge individual permit that addresses the same activities and pollutants.
+Ecology will not provide coverage under this general permit for any facility covered under a National Pollutant Discharge Elimination System (NPDES) permit or state waste discharge individual permit, which addresses the same activities and pollutants.

-Table 1 S1.B.
-S1.B,
+Other/Unpermitted Site Uses

+All activities at the permitted site must have the appropriate permits for those uses.
+This permit does not cover any discharge from uses not falling within the NAICS Codes or activities listed in Table 1 or other similar activities per S1.B.
+No discharge is allowed from any activities unless it is either covered under this permit’s NAICS/Ecology Code criteria, results from a similar activity per S1.B, or is covered by a separate individual wastewater discharge permit.

+Authorization

+The Permittee is authorized to discharge process water, mine dewatering water, and stormwater to surface water, groundwater, or both, at the permitted location, as stated in their permit coverage page and per the conditions of this permit.

+Permittees that want to modify their coverage must notify the appropriate regional Ecology office.

+All discharges and activities authorized by this permit must be consistent with the terms and conditions of this permit.

 EFFLUENT LIMITS